 [3D animators depict facial expressions by defining the positions of the vertices for a character's face as it pronounces different phonemes, like "ahh."
 The set of vertex positions for a phoneme is a "morph target"; the set of positions for a face at rest is the "neutral model."
 The difference between a morph target and the neutral model is the target's "delta set."Traditionally, animators would identify the "keyframes" for morph targets by working from a "timed transcrpt" that listed when the character pronounced each phoneme.
+A comIs a computer itself patentable?

-A computer would then automatically generate intermediate facial expressions between two keyframes by blending the morph targets for the two.]
+puter would then automatically generate intermediate facial expressions between two keyframes by blending the morph targets for the two.]